bit-bandit/parasite/doc/manual.md

 - Free & Open-Source, under the most unrestrictive license we could think of (0BSD)
-- Written in a modern language (TypeScript), using a modern, secure runtime (Deno)
+- Written in a modern language (TypeScript), using a secure runtime (Deno)
 - Federated, using the ActivityPub protocol - Distributing the means of delivering torrents to users.